rmpweb/rmpweb.github.io/docs/_posts/2020-06-01-rxjs-higher-order-observables.markdown

 ![](/assets/hoo.png)

 Observables that emit numbers, strings, objects or arrays are referred to as first-order observables.
-Higher-order observables are observables that emit an observable.
+Higher-order observables emit an observable.
 There are scenarios where we need to process the results of a first observable into a second observable.
 For instance, consider the example below:

 {% highlight typescript %}